Spiruel/beamprofiler/README.md

 ##FAQ

 ###When I activate the profiler the programme is slow to respond, with a low refresh rate.
 What steps should I take to fix this?
-BiLBO is designed to work on a range of computer, but some will perform better than others.
+BiLBO is designed to work on a range of computers, but some will perform better than others.
 If you find that your computer is not powerful enough to run the application well, try these steps:
   1. Reduce the resolution of the webcam view in the config.ini file.
 Note: You will need to adjust the pixel scale parameter in accordance with this.
 Measurement accuracy will be affected by this.